Other / mixed grade configuration · Assumption, IL

 How many students attend Bond Primary?

 Bond Primary has 154 students enrolled.
-It is a other school in Assumption, IL.
+It is a public school in Assumption, IL.

 What is the student-teacher ratio at Bond Primary?